You can search across several kinds of records within this catalogue

 The central list offers the most relevant results; just click on the title you've chosen to bring up the full record.

 The full record may have more information than displayed in the initial search results.
 You will also see the list of the whole collection with your record highlighted in the collection hierarchy.
-IMPORTANT NOTE: This collection list is not in numerical order so does not reflect the collection's hierarchical arrangement.
+IMPORTANT NOTE: This collection list is not always in numerical order so may not reflect the collection's hierarchical arrangement.

 If you browse the collection list, you may find other relevant records that didn't show up in the search results because they didn't contain any of the search terms.
 You can choose and click on any record in the collection list to see its details.
+If you click on + next to the folders, more records will appear.

 You can save the records you're interested in by adding them to the clipboard, then exporting them in CSV or XML.